hashicorp/terraform-provider-google/website/docs/r/compute_url_map.html.markdown

   by defaultUrlRedirect.
 If defaultUrlRedirect is specified, defaultService or defaultRouteAction must not be set.
 Structure is documented below.

+* `default_route_action` -
+  (Optional)
+  defaultRouteAction takes effect when none of the hostRules match.
+The load balancer performs advanced routing actions like URL rewrites, header transformations, etc. prior to forwarding the request to the selected backend.
+  If defaultRouteAction specifies any weightedBackendServices, defaultService must not be set.
+Conversely if defaultService is set, defaultRouteAction cannot contain any weightedBackendServices.
+  Only one of defaultRouteAction or defaultUrlRedirect must be set.
+Structure is documented below.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.